krishna-cyber/Cloudinary-Multer-setup/multerWithFunctions/README.md

 # File upload with Multer and Express

-The purpose of this project is to show how to upload files with Multer and Express.
+The purpose of this project is to show how to upload files with Multer and Express using functions.

+In this project we create two function for single and multiple file upload named `singleUpload` and `multiUpload` respectively at `middleware/multerUpload.js` file.

 ## Description